dmbarbour/wikilon/docs/AwelonLang.md

 There are use cases for pseudo-words just for debugging purposes.
 For this role, I introduce a class of `(@gate)` annotations, such as `(@foo)` or `(@trace)`.
 I call these annotations 'gates'.
 Gates have a trivial identity behavior - `[A](@gate) => [A]`.
 The ability to know at a glance that gates are semantically irrelevant could be convenient for local reasoning about correctness.
 Gates can serve other useful roles such as rendering hints.

-Stalled computations provide implicit 'breakpoints'.
+Stalled computations provide implicit 'breakpoints', and stalling may be contagious such that if `P` stalls then `[P]c` or `[P](eval)` stalls.
 However, stalling is more precise and predictable than breakpoints in conventional development environments.
 Continuing breakpoints will generally be specified declaratively, using phrases such as 'leftmost `(@foo)` breakpoint' or 'all `bar, baz, qux` breakpoints'.

 Tracing gives us standard 'printf' style debugging.
 This will copy the traced values, bypassing `(nc)` constraints.
 Intriguingly, because Awelon code evaluates to Awelon code, we can easily record a trace as a comment in the program output.
 For example: